The Dirac equation in curved spacetimes using coordinate-free notation: Lagrangean density

-it can be seen that the field equation from this Lagrangean density is the same equation.
-Because the variation in the Lagrangean density is real up to a 4-divergence, the following Lagrangean density is equivalent up to a 4-divergence:
+The variation of the Lagrangean density must vanish up to a 4-divergence for any small value of $\delta \overline{\Psi}$, so this Lagrangean density implies the Dirac equation in curved spacetimes.
+Because the variation of the Lagrangean density is real up to a 4-divergence, the following Lagrangean density implies the same field equation:

 Using,

 The previous Lagrangean density corresponds to the action,

 with $g = | \mathrm{det}(g_{\mu\nu}) |$.